pkp/pkp-docs/learning-ops/3.5/setup.md

 ### Masthead

+Under Settings > Server > Masthead, you can enter and edit key publishing and server details, including.
+All Masthead information will appear under the pages in the About menu on your press website.

 #### Preprint Server Identity

 This section allows configuring basic information about your preprint server, such as the title, initials, abbreviation and sponsoring information, if any.